 The distance calculator shows that there is 949, 10 km from Kjeller to Edinburgh Napier University.
 Thus, your travel grant will constitute 275 €.

 The rate per day applicable to United Kingdom is 112 €.
-Thus, you will receive a subsistence grant of 224 € for the two days you are there.
+Thus, you will receive a subsistence grant of 448 € for the four days you are there (including travel days).